ZENALC/algobot/README.md

 • Telegram integration that allows users to trade or view statistics.\
 • Create custom, trailing, or limit stop losses.\
 • Create take profits.\
+• Optimize your strategies using the built-in optimizer. \
 • Ability to create your own custom strategies.

 # User Interface